divyaj5/is310-fall-2024-group-1/.github/ISSUE_TEMPLATE/project_manager_weekly_report.md

 - [ ] Updated the project board
 - [ ] Checked in with team members
 - [ ] Assigned tasks for the upcoming week
+- [ ] Close issue once the weekly tasks are completed

 ## Weekly Summary:
 *Try to answer the following questions as best you can, though you are welcome to keep it brief and in bullet points.*